-Natural ecosystems support our health by filtering our air, providing fresh water and food, regulating our climate, directly improving human health and protecting against the spread of disease and pests.
-They also foster our mental wellbeing and serve as places of recreation and sources of nature-based jobs in tourism and other vocations.
+Natural ecosystems support our health by filtering our air, providing fresh water and food, regulating our climate and protecting against the spread of disease and pests.
+They also foster our psychological and spiritual wellbeing and serve as places of recreation and sources of nature-based jobs in tourism and other vocations.

-Doctors for the Environment Australia is focussed on the complex interaction between human health and our natural environment and is therefore interested in environmental degradation, particularly the loss of biodiversity and the impact this is having, and will continue to have, on human health and social stability.
+Doctors for the Environment Australia (DEA) is focussed on the complex interaction between human health and our natural environment and is therefore interested in environmental restoration and the protection of biodiversity to promote human health and social stability.
 A global environment that supports biodiversity is better able to support human health.
-This is a topic of utmost urgency, and of great political and cultural complexity.
+This is a topic of utmost urgency, given the alarming decline in biodiversity in recent years.